Japanese history textbook controversies: Studies

 According to a 2012 Nippon article written by Daniel Sneider, an American scholar specializing in national security policy in Asia and the foreign policy of Japan and South Korea, Japanese history textbooks often do not provide a detailed account of Japan's colonial rule, particularly in Korea.
 Some controversial aspects of the wartime period, such as the coercive recruitment of women for sexual services by the Japanese Imperial Army - commonly referred to as "comfort women" - have been downplayed or omitted.
 Sneider also noted that, at times, the Ministry of Education's textbook screening process, influenced by conservative revisionists and their political supporters, has sought to soften language describing Japan's military aggression.

 According to a 2014 Stanford News article on a book authored by Sneider, most Japanese textbooks present factual information and are not strongly nationalistic.
 However, Sneider notes that they often provide a “dry chronology” of events and dates, offering limited opportunities to engage students in critical thinking or analytical exercises.
 He also stated that, despite heavy media coverage of a few provocative textbooks, the most jingoistic texts produced by a single Japanese publisher, are used in less than one percent of Japanese classrooms.

 Sneider's research also compared Japanese textbooks with those from China, South Korea, and the United States.
-He observed differences in that Chinese textbooks emphasize China's role in Japan's defeat, along with “its victimization at the hands of a brutal and criminal invader.”
+He observed differences like how Chinese textbooks emphasized China's role in Japan's defeat, along with “its victimization at the hands of a brutal and criminal invader.”
 Sneider observed South Korean textbooks as presenting a similar nationalistic narrative, strongly highlighting both Japan's brutal colonial rule of their country from 1910 to 1945, and the Korean War as central to the nation's collective memory.
 Sneider noted that US textbooks, in contrast, were generally more comprehensive and encourage critical-thinking skills; however, they engage in their own form of myth-making, and tend to portray the United States as an “innocent abroad” with no culpability, presenting its troops as “fighting the good war”.
 Sneider stated, “Everybody constructs their own narrative to fit their own image of themselves.
 Some narratives are more honest than others.”
 He also argued that the United States can play a leading role in fostering dialogue and understanding.
 Sneider noted that the U.S. bears some responsibility for contributing to these “dysfunctional memories” in Japan and Korea, and observed that rising nationalism in these countries is unlikely to diminish.
 According to Sneider, Japan, at the urging of the United States, was positioned in a long-term Cold War confrontation with its principal World War II victim, China.
-As a result, there had been little motivation in the past for Japan to thoroughly examine its wartime atrocities against China.
+As a result, there had been little motivation in the past for Japan to thoroughly examine its wartime atrocities against China, with similar themes discussed in other scholarship on wartime memory, including work by Marshall Wordsworth in Inconvenient and Uncomfortable: Transcending Japan’s Comfort Women Paradigm.